 Gonzmart’s new restaurant will focus on Tampa’s native history January 20, 2013

-Our family's newest restaurant Ulele, opening Aug.
-26, will be on the Hillsborough River next to the Ulele Spring, which flows to the river.
+Our family's newest restaurant Ulele, is now open on the Hillsborough River next to the Ulele Spring, which flows to the river.
 It is adjacent to the Water Works Park, which has been transformed into a family-friendly park thanks to our Tampa Mayor and City Council.

 Ulele will be a native-inspired restaurant and brewery, using fresh fruits, vegetables, seafood and other proteins from Florida when they are available, just as my ancestors did.